Torch Song Trilogy: Production history

 The first staging of International Stud opened on February 2, 1978, at La MaMa, E.T.C., an off-off-Broadway theater, where it ran for two weeks.
 The off-Broadway production opened on May 22, 1978, at the Players Theatre, where it ran for 72 performances.

 The first staging of Fugue in a Nursery opened at LaMama on February 1, 1979.

 Torch Song Trilogy first opened at the uptown Richard Allen Center on October 16, 1981, produced by The Glines.
 On January 15, 1982, it transferred to the Actors' Playhouse in Greenwich Village, where it ran for 117 performances, produced by The Glines.
 The cast included Fierstein as Arnold, Joel Crothers as Ed, Paul Joynt as Alan, Matthew Broderick as David, Diane Tarleton as Laurel/Lady Blues and Estelle Getty as Mrs. Beckoff.

 The Broadway production, directed by Peter Pope, opened on June 10, 1982, at the Little Theatre, where it ran for 1,222 performances and 8 previews.
 Fierstein, Joynt, Tarleton, and Getty were joined by Court Miller as Ed and Fisher Stevens as David and Susan Edwards as Lady Blues.
 Later in the run, David Garrison and Jonathan Hadary portrayed Arnold, Craig Sheffer was cast as Alan, and Barbara Barrie replaced Getty.

 The play won Fierstein two Tony Awards, for Best Play (with John Glines' historic Tony speech that acknowledged his lover and co-producer Larry Lane) and Best Actor in Play; two Drama Desk Awards, for Outstanding New Play and Outstanding Actor in a Play; and the Theatre World Award.

+Torch Song Trilogy went on national tour in 1983, first arriving in San Francisco before continuing to Los Angeles in November, where it played until June 1984.
+Getty joined the Los Angeles cast and left before continuing to the next stop to audition for and act in Golden GIrls.

 The West End production starring Antony Sher, with Barbara Rosenblat, Rupert Frazer (Ed), Belinda Sinclair (Laurel), Rupert Graves (Alan), Ian Sears (David) and Miriam Karlin (Mrs Beckoff) opened on October 1, 1985, at Albery Theatre on St. Martin's Lane, where it ran for slightly more than seven months.
 Sher left the production before the play closed, and Fierstein filled-in for the role that earned him a Tony.
 Sher later said. "his was a real Broadway-sized, scenery-eating, audience-eating, giant performance – I can understand that he might have found mine a bit restrained."

 In 2006, the 25th anniversary production of Torch Song Trilogy was produced by the Gallery Players in Brooklyn; Harvey Fierstein was one of the founding members of the Players.
 Seth Rudetsky played Arnold in the production, directed by Stephen Nachamie.